Terms & Conditions

-Within the limits of the mandatory rules of law, the Seller reserves the title to the goods sold until the Buyer has paid the entire purchase price, including any costs incurred and paid by the Seller on the Buyer’s behalf in connection with delivery, shipment and insurance of the goods, or until the agreed security has been provided.
+Within the limits of the mandatory rules of law, the Seller reserves the title to the goods sold until the Buyer has paid the entire purchase price, including any costs incurred and paid by the Seller on the Buyer’s behalf in connection with the delivery, shipment and insurance of the goods, or until the agreed security has been provided.
 Until such time, the Buyer will not be entitled to resell the goods or otherwise deal with them in a manner that is contrary to the Seller’s retention of title.
 In the event that the goods are changed or processed but without losing their distinctive character or identity, the retention of title is maintained, such that it includes the changed or processed goods for the value they represented without the change or processing.
 Once the Buyer has paid or provided the agreed security for all amounts due, and the title to the goods has passed to the Buyer, the Seller must confirm this on the Buyer’s demand.

 12. Limitation of liability: